 Business success relies heavily on access to the right human capital, something that can be challenging in today's environment of high turnover and limited longevity.
-It's a priority to keep top performers, which is one of the many reasons why 175,000 businesses are using PEOs to help manage the intricacies of human resources.
+It's a priority to keep top performers, which is one of the many reasons why 173,000 businesses employing 4 million people use PEOs to help manage the intricacies of human resources.

 What is a PEO?

 From regulatory compliance and payroll to benefits and hiring, a PEO is well-equipped to offer these comprehensive human resources solutions without the stress and added overhead associated with staffing all of these needs internally.
-These organizations have seen significant growth in the past few years, with the U.S. industry alone topping $176 billion as employers continue to see the benefits of outsourcing their human resources department.
+These organizations have seen growth the past few years as employers continue to see the benefits of outsourcing their human resources department.
 Working with a PEO is ideal for organizations with 50-250 staff members, specifically those that need the services, but are not quite large enough to handle the overhead of internal staffing.

 When working with a PEO, you enter into a co-employment relationship.
 What does this mean?
 For the purpose of taxes and compliance, your employees will appear to be on the payroll of your PEO partner.
 However, you retain full oversight of these staff members, giving you all the productivity and cost benefits of the relationship without the overhead or paperwork that is generally required for full-time or part-time employees.